kernelci/kcidb-rest/README.md

 - Sets up a local PostgreSQL database
 - Initializes the database schema
 - Starts the REST API, ingester, and logspec-worker services

+Note: By default it is expecting PostgreSQL to be running with default settings, except postgres password which is set to `kcidb`.
+It will also create a user `kcidb_editor` with password `kcidb` and a database `kcidb`, and user `kcidb_viewer` with password `kcidb` for read-only access.

 #### Google Cloud SQL Mode